AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 </div>

 ## Lever Arm Perforation
 One of the first tasks the team had to complete was securing the lever arm onto the side of the entrance tank.
-The lever arm is a piece of equipment attached to the side of the entrance tank that allows plant operators to control the dosage of the coagulant going into the influent water.
+The lever arm is a piece of equipment attached to the side of the entrance tank that allows plant operators to control the dose of the coagulant going into the influent water.
 As pictured in Figure 1, the lever arm consists of a slider on the lever arm that is the moving component controlling the chemical dosage and a metal bar at the back that fits into the hole at the side of the entrance tank pictured in Figure 2.

 <div class="alert alert-block alert-danger">
 Consider "dose" instead of "dosage"
+-addressed
 </div>

 <p style = "text-align: center;">